gcallah/BookReviews/zadka.md

 such code often suffers from a lack of proper testing compared to the application code itself.
 This is unfortunate, because "testing is one of the best ways to increase code quality" (51).

+In the section 'Testing Files' and the section 'Testing Process', the author gave some great examples of how to test file system without creating too many file directory layers, testing material occupying resources, and jeopardizing root permission.
+Mocking is also very common in file system test, so it would be even nicer to have couple example for that instead of a brief intro in the previous section.

 ## Text Manipulation